Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Thermal baths and system-bath composites

-Without loss of generality we consider a bipartite system $S_{12}$ with two subsystems, $S_1$ and $S_2$, that are \emph{semi-locally} interacting with two baths $B_1$ and $B_2$ respectively where he baths are with the inverse temperatures $\beta_1$ and $\beta_2$.
-We skip the discussion on the notion of 'semi-local' here.
-We elaborate on it in the next section where we shall characterize the thermodynamics operations that are applicable in a quantum heat engine.
+Without loss of generality we consider a bipartite system $S_{12}$ with two subsystems, $S_1$ and $S_2$, that are \emph{semi-locally} interacting with two baths $B_1$ and $B_2$ respectively where the baths are with the inverse temperatures $\beta_1$ and $\beta_2$.
+We skip the discussion on the notion of ``semi-local'' here.
+We elaborate on it later to characterize the thermodynamics operations that are applicable in a quantum heat engine.